 Even on the US DOLLAR surge into two weeks ago, GBP/USD only dropped to a Close near the bottom of that range.
-As such, its current recovery against the greenback is a bit less dramatic than the previously depressed EURO and JAPANESE YEN.
+As such, its recent recovery against the greenback is a bit less dramatic than the previously depressed EURO and JAPANESE YEN.

-Yet the recent major emergency BoE rate cut to 0.25% along with the highly stimulative first Johnson government budget has dropped it back below the low end of 1.3000-1.2800 to the high end of the 1.2500-1.2450 congestion.
-Much below that is the interim 1.2200 area and major 1.2000-1.1960 September 2019 three-and-a-half year trading low.
+However, the BoE leading the emergency rate cut efforts last week spooked the POUND bulls, leaving it back below 1.2800.
+Since then it has traded below 1.2500-1.2450 nearer to the interim 1.2200 area and major 1.2000-1.1960 September 2019 three-and-a-half year trading low.